-Prof. David O. Kashinski, Ph.D.
+Dr. David O. Kashinski, Ph.D.

-Director of Advanced Physics
+Director - Advanced Physics

 Primary Investigator - Quantum Information Sciences